kidaa30/ohimanual/3_conduct_manual/ohi-manual.md

 ### Maintain core values and characteristics within the assessment framework regardless of limited information quality

 The assessment framework can be implemented using the best freely-available existing information, even if the information available is ‘limited’ or not ‘ideal’.
 ‘Limited’ information may be of low quality, have gaps, or be indirectly obtained through modeling instead of being directly measured.
-Different methods can be used to deal with limited data, such as gap filling, incorporating indirect (proxy) or place-holder information, or use intermediate models.
+Different methods can be used to work with limited data, such as gap filling, incorporating indirect (proxy) or place-holder information, or using intermediate models.

-Remaining true to the conceptual framework by using those methods, hence developing less-than-ideal goal models, provides a fuller picture than redesigning it to only include characteristics where ideal information is available.
-This is because all key characteristics in the system should be represented somehow in a comprehensive assessment, even if assumptions must be made to compensate for missing information.
+**Remaining true to the conceptual framework by using those methods, hence developing less-than-ideal goal models, provides a fuller picture than redesigning it to only include characteristics where ideal information is available.** This is because all key characteristics in the system should be represented somehow in a comprehensive assessment, even if assumptions must be made to compensate for missing information.
 If these methods, including assumptions and rationales, are clearly considered and explained, completed assessments will not only provide the best possible picture of the current system but will also identify information gaps and highlight areas for improvement.
 Such scrutiny of available knowledge could be lost if important elements were simply excluded from the assessment due to imperfect representation.

 ### Strategically define spatial boundaries balance information availability and decision-making scales

 Identifying the spatial boundaries of the Regions within the Assessment Area is extremely important because OHI scores are calculated for each unique Region, and the boundaries will be used to aggregate or disaggregate input information reported at different spatial scales.
-Spatial boundaries should be defined with geographic information system (GIS) mapping software, ideally per management jurisdiction (see **Defining spatial boundaries** section for technical guidance). **Jurisdictional boundaries** are optimal because it is often at these scales where management and policy decisions are made, cultural priorities and management targets are identified, and information is collected in standardized and therefore comparable ways.
+Spatial boundaries should be defined with geographic information system (GIS) mapping software, ideally per management jurisdiction (see _Defining spatial boundaries_ section for technical guidance). **Jurisdictional boundaries are optimal because it is often at these scales where management and policy decisions are made, cultural priorities and management targets are identified, and information is collected in standardized and therefore comparable ways**.

 Within the OHI framework, there is no limit to the number of Regions that can exist within the Assessment Area; the number is only constrained by data availability and the utility of having scores calculated for a particular Region.
 Although it is possible to assess only one region in the study area (i.e. the region is the assessment area), this might not be ideal because it eliminates the possibility of making comparisons or identifying geographic priorities within the study area.